Guide

 Marking as meaningful

 Tap the star icon on the expanded row's action bar.
-Add a "why this matters" note — it'll surface in the carousel and the DONE(really) archive.
+Add a "why this matters" note.
+It'll surface in the carousel and the DONE(really) archive.

 The carousel